Frequently Asked Questions - Bursar's Office

 For students on main campus: All billing for tuition, fees, room and board is processed electronically through ePay.
 With ePay, you can access your tuition statement, view account activity, make a payment in a secure environment, and set up others to have similar access.
 Paper bill statements are not produced and/or mailed.

-Students can access ePay by logging in to myCharger and clicking the ePay icon on the right: mycharger.newhaven.edu/
+Students can access ePay by logging in to myCharger and clicking the ePay located at the top of the page: mycharger.newhaven.edu/

 What is a tuition differential fee?

 Tuition differentials are additional fees associated with particular courses.
 These courses (usually engineering, chemistry, and computer science courses) require additional resources to operate.
 Tuition differential fees are noted on the Academic Schedule.